zer0-os/zNS/docs/contracts/treasury/ZNSTreasury.md

 ## ZNSTreasury

-**IZNSTreasury.sol - Interface for the ZNSTreasury contract responsible for managing payments and staking.**
+**ZNSTreasury - Contract responsible for all payments in ZNS and for storing configs, data and tokens for stakes.**

 This contract is not also the performer of all transfers, but it also stores staked funds for ALL domains that use PaymentType.STAKE.
 This is to ensure that the funds are not locked in the domain owner's wallet,